fivetran/fivetran_sdk/tools/README.md

 ./tools/scripts/build_sdk_destination_tester_image.sh
 ```

-2. Prepare the batch files according to the format specified in the next section.
+2. Prepare your batch file(s) according to the format specified in the next section.

 3. Run a container using the image with the following command.
 Make sure to map a local directory for the tool by replacing placeholders `<local-data-folder>` in the command.